exam-image

 Latest Updates

-The All India Sainik School Entrance Exam 2026 is a national-level test by the National Testing Agency (NTA).
-AISSEE 2026 is scheduled to be held most probably in the first week of January 2026, with notification expected in September 2025, application starting in October 2025, and result announcement in February 2026.
-Admission to Class 6 and Class 9 in Sainik Schools spread all over India, governed by the Ministry of Defence, is given through the exam.
+The All India Sainik School Entrance Exam 2026 is a national-level test conducted by the National Testing Agency (NTA).
+AISSEE 2026 is scheduled to be held on 18 January 2026.
+The notification was released in September 2025, and the application process was conducted in October 2025.
+The result is expected to be announced within six weeks after the exam, likely in February–March 2026.
+Admission to Class 6 and Class 9 in Sainik Schools spread all over India, governed by the Ministry of Defence, is granted through this exam.

-Around 3.5 lakh students appeared in 2025, and therefore, more or less the same is expected in 2026 too.
-It is an offline exam covering subjects like Maths, Intelligence, Language, and General Knowledge (Class 6) and Maths, Science, English, and Social Science (Class 9).
-The difficulty level for Class 6 ranges from Easy to Moderate, whereas for Class 9 it ranges from Moderate to Tough.
-The AISSEE 2026 score would be considered by 33 existing Sainik Schools and 18 new ones under the government-approved model for admissions.
+Around 3.5 lakh students appeared in AISSEE 2025, and a similar number of candidates is expected to appear in AISSEE 2026 as well.
+It is an offline examination covering subjects such as Maths, Intelligence, Language, and General Knowledge for Class 6, and Maths, Science, English, and Social Science for Class 9.
+The difficulty level for Class 6 ranges from Easy to Moderate, while for Class 9 it ranges from Moderate to Tough.
+The AISSEE 2026 score will be considered by 33 existing Sainik Schools and 18 new Sainik Schools approved under the government model for admissions.

-The quick highlights of AISSEE 2026 are mentioned below.
+The quick highlights of AISSEE 2026 exam details are mentioned below.

 Feature